 Close by are Palatine Hill and the Forum.
 The latter is a sprawl of ancient ruins that was once the centre of Rome.
 Palatine Hill is located 40 meters above the Roman Forum and is the most central of the seven hills of Rome.
 It is considered to be the birthplace of the Italian capital and is believed to have been inhabited since 1000 B.C.

 It’s worth allocating at least half a day (probably a day) to visit Vatican City as it takes a while to walk around and there is lots to see.
 Be prepared to queue to get in.
 It’s definitely worth a visit, and St. Peter’s Basilica is stunning.
+You can also take a guided tour which allows you to skip the queue.

 In the afternoon, head up Gianicolo Hill near Trastevere for the best view of Rome.
 It has amazing views of Vatican City, and you can pretty much see the whole city from there.